In today’s tutorial, we’ll see how to use dkms to build kernel modules in Nitrux.

 📜 Table of Contents

-So, first, we need to install dkms if it’s not already installed.
-Again, we will use the option –no-install-recommends to avoid installing a kernel package in the container; this way, we avoid a problem with dkms.
+So, first, we need to install DKMS on a container; let’s assume we use a container similar to the tutorial to use Distrobox.
+Again, we will use the option –no-install-recommends to avoid installing a kernel package in the container; this way, we avoid future problems when building the modules.

 distrobox-enter --name debian12-distrobox -- sudo apt install -y --no-install-recommends dkms